 The appropriate form and implementation of toxicity limitations are not clearly defined and, as a result, Regional Water Boards have not consistently established toxicity effluent limitations in permits.
-On September 16, 2003, the State Water Board adopted Water Quality Order 2003-0012 which (1) determined the propriety of including numeric effluents for chronic toxicity in NPDES permits for publicly-owned treatment works should be considered in a regulatory setting, in order to allow for full public discussion and deliberation; and (2) indicated that the SIP would be modified to specifically address the issue.
-On October 15, 2003, the State Water Board adopted Resolution 2003-0070, which directed State Water Board staff to begin revisions on the SIP to modify narrative toxicity control provisions.
-On February 24, 2005, the State Water Board adopted Resolution 2005-0019, which directed State Water Board staff to introduce an amendment to the SIP to address narrative toxicity control provisions by January 2006.
+On September 16, 2003, the State Water Board adopted Water Quality Order 2003-0012 which (1) determined the propriety of including numeric effluent limitations for chronic toxicity in NPDES permits for publicly-owned treatment works should be considered in a regulatory setting, in order to allow for full public discussion and deliberation; and (2) indicated that the SIP would be modified to specifically address the issue.
+On October 15, 2003, the State Water Board adopted Resolution No. 2003-0070, which directed State Water Board staff to begin revisions on the SIP to modify narrative toxicity control provisions.
+On February 24, 2005, the State Water Board adopted Resolution No. 2005-0019, which directed State Water Board staff to introduce an amendment to the SIP to address narrative toxicity control provisions by January 2006.
 Narrative water quality objectives are often translated into numeric criterion when setting numeric effluent limitations in permits.
 This translation can lead to inconsistency between the Regions.
 Adoption of numeric water quality objectives improves the Water Board’s ability to establish consistent toxicity effluent limitations across the state, thereby ensuring protection of aquatic life beneficial uses.

 Existing Toxicity Objectives

 The National Toxics Rule (NTR) establishes water quality criteria, or water quality objectives, for priority toxic pollutants (40 C.F.R § 131.36).
 The CTR establishes water quality criteria for a total of 126 priority pollutants (40 C.F.R § 131.38).
-Additional water quality objectives for some priority toxic pollutants are established in the Regional Water Boards’ Basin plans.
-Each Basin plan includes narrative objectives for aquatic toxicity, described in more detail below.
+Additional water quality objectives for some priority toxic pollutants are established in the Regional Water Boards’ basin plans.
+Each basin plan includes narrative objectives for aquatic toxicity, described in more detail below.
 However, there are currently no consistent statewide narrative or numeric aquatic toxicity water quality objectives (or criteria) for the protection of aquatic life and habitat.

-In addition to the statewide CTR criteria, all nine Regional Water Boards have a narrative objective for aquatic toxicity in their Basin plan that is similar to the following language: “All waters shall be maintained free of toxic substances in concentrations that produce detrimental physiological responses in human, plant, animal, or aquatic life” (from the Central Valley Regional Water Quality Control Board’s (Central Valley Regional Water Board) Water Quality Control Plan for the Sacramento and San Joaquin River Basins, p.
+In addition to the statewide CTR criteria, all nine Regional Water Boards have a narrative objective for aquatic toxicity in their basin plan that is similar to the following language: “All waters shall be maintained free of toxic substances in concentrations that produce detrimental physiological responses in human, plant, animal, or aquatic life” (from the Central Valley Regional Water Quality Control Board’s (Central Valley Regional Water Board) Water Quality Control Plan for the Sacramento and San Joaquin River Basins, p.
 III-8.01, Central Valley Water Board 2009).
-Some of the Basin plans also contain specific numeric triggers and testing requirements (See Appendix D for the existing narrative objectives in the Basin plans).
+Some of the basin plans also contain specific numeric triggers and testing requirements (See Appendix D for the existing narrative objectives in the basin plans).

 Water Quality Assessment